PraziPro is reef safe, but it can kill tube worms/feather dusters and bristle worms or any other species that are part of the Polycladida order.

 Is praziquantel safe for shrimp?
-Praziquantel is shrimp and snail safe, and it also won’t kill hermit crabs or urchins.
-Praziquantel will only kill worms that are part of the Polycladida order.
+Praziquantel is shrimp and snail safe, and it won’t kill hermit crabs or urchins.
+Praziquantel will kill worms that are part of the Polycladida order.
 This group of animals includes flatworms, tube worms, bristle worms, and feather dusters.

 In some cases, copepods might die off when a tank is dosed with PraziPro.
-While the exact reason for this is unknown it might have to do with a reduction of the oxygen levels in the water.
+While the exact reason for this is unknown it might have to do with a reduction of the dissolved oxygen levels in the water.